-- .1 modular design and standardized interfaces; - .2 ensure interconnection with ships/agent for reporting; - .3 ensure interconnection with authorities and entities having autonomous systems; - .4 exchange with stakeholders/users not having (own) computer systems; - .5 compensate for the absence, the poor quality or the high costs of telecom links; and - .6 ensure continuity of the service.
+- .1 modular design and standardized interfaces; - .2 ensure interconnection with ships/agent for reporting; - .3 ensure interconnection with authorities and entities having autonomous systems; - .4 exchange with stakeholders/users not having (own) computer systems; - .5 compensate for the absence, the poor quality or the high costs of telecom links; - .6 ensure continuity of the service; and - .7 provide a function to feedback information from the MSW to the ships/agents.

-The amended FAL Convention mandates the use of modern information and communication technology and, in particular, electronic exchange of information, including electronic data interchange (EDI), to transmit information related to maritime transport.
+The amended FAL Convention mandates the use of modern information and communication technology and, in particular electronic exchange of information, including electronic data interchange (EDI), to transmit information related to maritime transport.
 The use of EDI is a central part of the conceptual architecture.